a22183nj/aws-lambda-developer-guide/README.md

 setup

 1. install aws cli
-2. create user with policies so that below screen can work
+2. create user with policies so that below scripts can work

    a) 1-create-bucket.sh (create s3)